Natural x Lab is a multi brand lifestyle store, selling sustainable products.

 - Make the descriptions shorter and snappier, and add durability to the products.

 - Add edits and collections like in magazines.

 - Structure sales and seasonal edits.

-During a remote open card sorting optimal workshop, a basic design search structure was established and most items easily sorted into similar categories, bar a few adjustments highlighted in the site map below.
+Results were good and most items were easily sorted into the correct categories, bar a few highlighted in the site map.